-Pre-requisite/s: COM10109 Introduction to Media Production or COM00439 Foundations in

-Media Studies or
+Pre-requisite/s: COM10109 Introduction to Media Production or COM00439 Foundations in Media Studies or journalism.

 Co-requisite/s ENG00410 Introduction to Creative Writing.
-(Applies to Associated Degree Arts Writing students).

 Introduces students to journalism.
 Students will be introduced to basic aspects of news writing, research and interviewing which may be applied across print, radio, television and emerging digital media such as the Internet.
-They will also gain a critical appreciation of legal, ethical and professional practice issues in contemporary journalism.
+They will also gain a critical appreciation of legal, ethical and professional practice issues in contemporary